ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-intro.md

 ClickHouse client’s result output shows us that the statement above inserted 8.87 million rows into the table.

-Lastly, in order to simplify the discussions later on in this article and to make the diagrams and results reproducible, we <a href="https://clickhouse.com/docs/en/sql-reference/statements/optimize/" target="_blank">optimize</a> the table using the FINAL keyword:
+Lastly, in order to simplify the discussions later on in this guide and to make the diagrams and results reproducible, we <a href="https://clickhouse.com/docs/en/sql-reference/statements/optimize/" target="_blank">optimize</a> the table using the FINAL keyword:

 ```sql
 OPTIMIZE TABLE hits_NoPrimaryKey FINAL;